 This post may contain affiliate links.
 Please read our disclosure policy.

-Strawberry Brownies are a super simple springtime dessert that comes together easily with just a few pantry ingredients (cake mix!) and some fresh strawberries.
+Strawberry Brownies are a super simple springtime dessert that comes together easily with just a few pantry and fridge staples like cake mix, cream cheese, and egg with some fresh strawberries for garnish.

 Want more strawberry treats?
 Try my Strawberry Shortcake or my Fresh Strawberry Cake!